Axial compressor: Axial-flow jet engines

 In the jet engine application, the compressor faces a wide variety of operating conditions.
-On the ground at takeoff the inlet pressure is high, inlet speed zero, and the compressor spun at a variety of speeds as the power is applied.
+On the ground at high power settings the inlet pressure is high, inlet speed zero, and the compressor spun at a variety of speeds as the power is applied.
 Once in flight the inlet pressure drops, but the inlet speed increases (due to the forward motion of the aircraft) to recover some of this pressure, and the compressor tends to run at a single speed for long periods of time.

 There is simply no "perfect" compressor for this wide range of operating conditions.
-Fixed geometry compressors, like those used on early jet engines, are limited to a design pressure ratio of about 4 or 5:1.
+Fixed geometry compressors, like those used on early jet engines, are limited to a design pressure ratio of about 4:1 or 5:1.
 As with any heat engine, fuel efficiency is strongly related to the compression ratio, so there is very strong financial need to improve the compressor stages beyond these sorts of ratios.

 Additionally the compressor may stall if the inlet conditions change abruptly, a common problem on early engines.
 In some cases, if the stall occurs near the front of the engine, all of the stages from that point on will stop compressing the air.
 In this situation the energy required to run the compressor drops suddenly, and the remaining hot air in the rear of the engine allows the turbine to speed up the whole engine dramatically.
 This condition, known as surging, was a major problem on early engines and often led to the turbine or compressor breaking and shedding blades.

 For all of these reasons, axial compressors on modern jet engines are considerably more complex than those on earlier designs.

 Spools

 A dual-spool axial-flow compressor.
 N_{1} and N_{2} represent the rotational speed of the low- and high-pressure compressors respectively.
-Both are presented on the indicator as a percentage of design rpm.
+Both are presented on the indicator as a percentage of design rotational speed.

 All compressors have an optimum point relating rotational speed and pressure, with higher compressions requiring higher speeds.
 Early engines were designed for simplicity, and used a single large compressor spinning at a single speed.
 Later designs added a second turbine and divided the compressor into low-pressure and high-pressure sections, the latter spinning faster.
 This two-spool design, pioneered on the Bristol Olympus, resulted in increased efficiency.
 Further increases in efficiency may be realised by adding a third spool, but in practice the added complexity increases maintenance costs to the point of negating any economic benefit.
 That said, there are several three-spool engines in use, perhaps the most famous being the Rolls-Royce RB211 (and its successor, the Rolls-Royce Trent), used on a wide variety of commercial aircraft.